 How to care for skin during monthly menstruation

-The needs of skin vary greatly throughout a person’s monthly cycle.
+The needs of skin vary greatly throughout a woman’s monthly cycle.
 In general, these are the best steps to follow for each distinct segment of menstruation – it is also worth noting that everyone’s monthly cycle varies to a certain degree.
 For this reason, suggestions should be tailored to the unique length and progression of an individual’s cycle.

 In the beginning week when oestrogen levels are low, skin is best cared for with skincare products focused on rehydration.
 Specifically, ingredients such as glycerine and hyaluronic acid – both potent humectants – become functional actives behaving like magnets to water molecules.

-Week 2 signals optimum skin health and in reaction your skincare routine should be balanced between hydration and condition i.e. products that focus on both, for example pairing the griffin+ row Hydrate with Nourish, natural skin moisturiser.
+Week 2 signals optimum skin health and in reaction your skincare routine should be balanced between hydration and condition i.e. products that focus on both, for example pairing the griffin+ row Hydrate with Nourish.

 Weeks 3 to 4 provoke increased sebum production often accompanied by hormonal acne.
 During this time, diligent exfoliation is key.
-Daily use of a mild exfoliating tool such as the griffin+row Exfoliate can be paired with a gentle cleanser to avoid and lessen spots, pimples, and acne.
+Daily use of a mild exfoliating tool such as the griffin+row Exfoliate can be paired with a gentle cleanser such as Cleanse to avoid and lessen spots, pimples, and acne.

 Skin changes during pregnancy

 For the majority of changes occurring during pregnancy, there are 2 responsible hormones – oestrogen and progesterone.
 In fact, a woman produces more oestrogen in one pregnancy than throughout a lifetime of menstrual cycles5.
 Oestrogen levels rise steeply at first and evenly thereon into the third trimester.

 Increased oestrogen levels show mostly positive effects on skin, with oestrogen involved intimately in collagen synthesis and therefore wound healing – pre-existing conditions such as psoriasis may even improve6.